-1) NOTIFY IMMEDIATELY notify your preceptor and King faculty 2) GO Non-Hospital: GO immediately to nearest Hospital Emergency Department (obtain name of follow-up contact at that site) Hospital: GO to Employee/Occupational Health or the Emergency Department 3) IDENTIFY IDENTIFY yourself as a King University nursing student who has . received Needlestick/Exposure 4) FINANCIAL I RESPONSIBILITY , All students in the King University School of Nursing program are financially responsible for any necessary emergency treatment provided to them during clinical practice rotations.
-5) NOTIFY NOTIFY Emergency center staff of King requirements for students 0) 1.
+1) NOTIFY IMMEDIATELY notify your preceptor and King faculty 2) GO Non-Hospital: GO immediately to nearest Hospital Emergency Department (obtain name of follow-up contact at that site) Hospital: GO to Employee/Occupational Health or the Emergency Department 3) IDENTIFY IDENTIFY yourself as a King University nursing student who has received Needlestick/Exposure 4) FINANCIAL RESPONSIBILITY All students in the King University School of Nursing program are financially responsible for any necessary emergency treatment provided to them during clinical practice rotations.
+5) NOTIFY NOTIFY Emergency center staff of King requirements for students , 1.
 Rapid HIV Test & Labs within 2 hours of exposure 2.
-Baseline Labs: HIV Antibody Hepatitis B Surface Antibody 1 2 Hepatitis C Antibody 0 CTOD Pregnancy Test (for Women) 6) STOP Before you leave the Emergency Department 1.
+Baseline Labs: HIV Antibody Hepatitis B Surface Antibody Hepatitis C Antibody Pregnancy Test (for Women) 6) STOP Before you leave the Emergency Department 0) 5101 1.
 Obtain copy of facility Incident Report from preceptor or Charge Nurse 2.
-Obtain copy of Lab Results 3.
-Obtain copy of Emergency Department's Discharge paperwork 4.
+Obtain copy of Lab Results Obtain copy of Europeants Obtain copy of Emergency Department's Discharge paperwork 4.
 Call your King Faculty Clinical Instructor and inform them of the incident.
 If instructor is not available within one hour of exposure, the undergraduate student should contact King University nursing office and graduate students should contact the appropriate clinical preceptor and instructor as soon as possible after the incident.
-7) FOLLOW COMPLETE the SON Exposure Incident Report and submit to your King UP faculty member along with copies of the documents indicated with the above.
-Other Important Information • The student is r esponsible for following recommendations for follow-up by the facility, his/her primary care
+7) FOLLOW COMPLETE the SON Exposure Incident Report and submit to your King ., UP faculty member along with copies of the documents indicated with the above.
+Other Important Info rmation ±